lavabit/libcore/README.md

 ## Dependencies

-System:
+libc.so
+libdl.so
+librt.so
-libc.so libdl.so librt.so libpthread.so
+libpthread.so

 ## Supported Platforms

+The libcore library should compile, and function properly on the majority of Linux based distributions based around relatively recent versions of gcc and glibc.
+Currently the libcore development team is primarily focused on testing the library on the following operating systems:

-* CentOS 6 x86_64
+* CentOS 6
-* CentOS 7 x86_64
+* CentOS 7

+In the past libcore has been tested sucessfully on:

+* Red Hat Enterprise Linux 6
+* Red Hat Enterprise Linux 7
+* Oracle Linux 7
+* Ubuntu 16.04
+* OpenSUSE 42
+* Fedora 27
+* Debian 8
+* Debian 9

 ## Build Instructions

-Run:
+Run this compile libcore as a static archive and dynamic library:

     make all

-The specific make targets:
+Or to make a specific target:

     make libcore.a
     make libcore.so

+To compile the unit test runtime without executing it:

+    make core.check

-Finally, to compile and run the unit tests use:
+Finally, to compile the unit tests and then execute the check utility:

     make check

-Or compile the check utility with the make target:

-	make core.check